laravel-liberu/boilerplate/README.md

 2. Next, make a copy of the `.env.example` file and rename it as `.env`.
 Open the `.env` file and update the necessary details according to your specific configuration.

 3. Run the command `composer install` to install the project dependencies.
 If you are using Windows, you may need to run `composer install --ignore-platform-reqs` instead.
+For docker get into container first with `docker exec -it app bash`.

 4. Generate an application key by executing the command `php artisan key:generate`